 Future Pathways is funded by the Scottish Government, and managed by an Alliance partnership of organisations.
-These are Health in Mind, Penumbra, Glasgow City Health and Social Care Partnership and the Mental Health Foundation.
+These are Health in Mind, Penumbra and the Glasgow City Health and Social Care Partnership.
 Staff from these organisations sit on an Alliance Leadership Team which also includes representatives from the survivor community.

 In 2015, the Scottish Government published its SurvivorScotland strategy aimed at improving services for survivors of in-care childhood abuse.
 One of the recommendations in the strategy was to set up a dedicated support fund.